 It was decided.
 A group (our group), would travel to retrieve a relic, known to allow a Priest of Boccob of enough renown (level), to actually commune with their deity.
-As it was, there were apparently, no Priests of Boccob left.
+As it was, there were apparently no Priests of Boccob left.
 The wizards hoped to tap into the relic at a time when magic was stronger than normal.

-The party had quite a trip to make across a continent to an ancient tower that supposedly held the relic in years passed.
+The party had quite a trip to make across a continent to an ancient tower that supposedly held the relic in years past.
 Instead of taking the long trip on horseback, we begged the wizards for a teleportation spell.
 They relented but still charged us most of the group’s gold.

 Planes, trains, and… teleports?